nicholasgraffagnino/remotereboot/readme.md

 Reboot your PC while away from home.

 Ever had the need to reboot your computer while away?
-Perhaps your remote connection software crashed?
-Maybe your VPN froze up?

 Remote Reboot is a bash script that periodically checks a web page for a value of 0 or 1 to determine if it should reboot the local computer.

 When you want the computer to reboot, just upload a new web page with the contents: 1 For all other cases, upload a web page with the contents: 0